MoFEM/mofem-cephas/mofem/doc/markdown/installtion_with_docker_user.md

 If you wish to develop and debug in MoFEM using the just created container, read this section.
 Otherwise, you are done, and you can ignore the following instructions :)

+> Remember to have your docker container running when executing these instructions.
+If you have stopped the container, restart it with the triangle button of the relevant container, see Figure 4.

 #### Password for SSH connection to the container {#ssh_paaswd}
 First of all, set up your SSH password.
 This is different from the one you use to access JupyterHub in the browser.
 To change it, run the following command from a terminal: